-FASD Facts
+FASD FACTS

 FASD stands for Fetal Alcohol Spectrum Disorder.
 It is a brain-based lifelong physical condition that can affect the brain and body of people who were exposed to alcohol in the womb.

-Research shows there is no known safe amount, timing or type of alcohol during pregnancy.
+Research shows there is no known safe amount, timing, or type of alcohol during pregnancy.
 Social drinking has been linked with brain differences in children.
-Alcohol enters the baby’s blood stream without barriers, the developing baby cannot process and eliminate the alcohol from his/her system.
+Alcohol enters the baby’s bloodstream without barriers; the developing baby cannot process and eliminate the alcohol from his/her system.

 Yes, FASD is a real thing.
 It is not just about how much alcohol is consumed, but also about the mother’s nutrition, stress level and overall health, her genetics, her age, as well as both the mother and baby’s specific sensitivity to alcohol.
 Not all babies are affected in the same way even if they are exposed to the same amount of alcohol.
 Therefore, there is no known safe amount, time or type of alcohol during pregnancy.